-- Employer buy-in is lacking; mostly small-to midsize employers.
+- Employer buy-in is lacking.
 Limited capacity to work through the 1-3 year long registration process - Perception of if a registered apprenticeship is worth the upfront effort compared to other earn and learn models and funding streams - Wage requirements and salary thresholds for employers may be too high.